In the prior lesson, we discussed how to strengthen arguments. Weakening them is an identical process, but just in reverse.

 Which of the following, if true, most seriously weakens this theory?

 - Parents stock up on cold medicine that alleviates the symptoms of a cold after a child gets sick.

 - There are many strains of the cold virus, and children develop resistance to individual strains.

 - White blood cells fight infection, and their production levels are stimulated by high infection levels.

 The question is stating that the body’s immune system requires numerous infections to be properly stimulated.
 It is a causal argument that tries to explain an observation.

 Premise #1: Children tend to get fewer colds as they progress through pre-school.

 Conclusion: It takes several colds to activate a child’s immune system.

-Analysis: This is After This, Therefore, Because of This fallacy.
-It observes that as children go through pre-school the number of colds goes downs.
+Analysis: This is an After This, Therefore, Because of This fallacy.
+It observes that as children go through pre-school the number of colds goes down.
 From this, the creative author develops the theory that a child’s immune system requires them to get several colds before it is fully activated.

 The best way to weaken a causal argument is to suggest an alternative causal factor.